microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-create-group-and-team.md

 ## Adding or managing members

-To add members after a team is created, you need to use the [Office 365 Groups Graph API](https://docs.microsoft.com/graph/api/group-post-members?view=graph-rest-beta&amp;tabs=http) for membership management.
-Please note the following with respect to membership changes made thus:
+To add members after a team is created, you use the [Microsoft Graph groups API] (https://docs.microsoft.com/graph/api/group-post-members?view=graph-rest-beta&amp;tabs=http).
+Note the following with respect to membership changes:

-1. Membership changes made to Office 365 Group sync to Teams via a background sync mechanism that takes 24 hours (or in some cases more).
+1. Membership changes made to Office 365 groups sync to Teams via a background sync mechanism that takes 24 hours (or in some cases more).

 2. The background process is triggered only if one or more users in the team (owner or member) is active in the Teams desktop client.
 Launching the Teams application and/or having it running constitutes activity — a user does not need to visit the team that is being modified specifically.